 Most of the time, whiskey dick isn’t a sign of long-term ED.
 However, excessive drinking can affect your sexual performance and health over the long term, making it important to take action if you’re starting to drink alcohol too often.

-If you have ED, your best bet is to talk to a healthcare provider.
+If you have ED, it’s important to talk to a healthcare provider to learn more about treating erectile dysfunction.
 If appropriate, they can prescribe medication to treat erectile dysfunction and improve your sexual performance.